DIADesignGuild/game-studio/P02/Game Design Document - P02.md

 Uncertainty: Uncertainty thrives in how the Tarot cards may be interpeted depending on the story.
 Players won't necessarily make the same interpretations (unless they want to).

 **Strategy:** The best strategy for this game is to build up an extensive vocabulary for writing with brevity.
-The line-word and time limits both discourage lengthy and meandering sentences and favor short sentences out of necessity.
+The word and time limits both discourage lengthy and meandering sentences and favor short sentences out of necessity.

 **Skill:** Players need to build up multiple skills to finish writing stories in a short amount of time and words:
 - Memory